EliasOenal/verity/doc/verity.md

   - `0x05`: `MyServerAddress`
   - `0x06`: `NodeRequest`
   - `0x07`: `NodeResponse`
-  - `0x08`: `NotificationRequest`
+  - `0x08`: `NotificationCubeRequest` (brand new and already basically deprecated)

   Each of these message classes will have different data payloads:
+  - `Hello`:
-  - `Hello`: **Node Identifier (16 bytes)**: This is a unique NodeID that's randomly generated at startup.
+    - **Node Identifier (16 bytes)**: This is a unique NodeID that's randomly generated at startup.
 Primary purpose is to detect when we connected to ourselves.
 This may happen if we don't know our external IP. (e.g. NAT) Secondarily this may be used to detect duplicate connections to the same node, which may happen if the node is reachable via multiple IPs.
+    - Proposed future additions:
+      - **Node type (1 byte)***: 0x01 for full nodes, 0x02 for light nodes
+      - **Community key (32 byte)**: Identifies this node to belong to a specific community of Verity nodes.
+Other nodes should only proceed with the connection if they identify with the same community.
+The exact mechanism of determining whether or not two nodes belong to the same community can be specific to the individual community.
+By default, nodes are assumed to belong the same community if their community keys are identical.
+      - **Sharding from (32 bytes)**: Indicates this node only intends to serves Cubes with keys greater than this value.
+      - **Sharding to (32 bytes)**: Indicates this node only intends to serves Cubes with keys less than this value.

   - `KeyRequest`:
     - **Header Byte (1 byte)**: Indicates the mode of the request: